 Tier 1.
 Lvl 99

-Felblade is an additional Fury generator, does damage by Fire.
+- Felblade is an additional Fury generator, does damage by Fire.
 Your attacks acquire the chance to instantly finish the restoring time of this ability.
-This one is the best pick on a single target without 4T21.
+Generates 40 Fury.

 Tier 2.
 Lvl 100.